Ayre United A.F.C.

 Ayre United A.F.C. are a football club based in the village of Kirk Andreas, Andreas parish, Ayre in the Isle of Man.
 They compete in the Isle of Man Football League Canada Life Premier League.
-They wear tangerine and black strips and play home games at the Andreas Playing Fields in Andreas village.
+They wear tangerine and black strips, and play home games at the Andreas Playing Fields in Andreas village.

-They are Coached by the world famous Nicholas Hurt (hurty).
-As well as Skill'ddddddd for the Combination Team.
+They are coached by Steven Jauncey, Liam Christian and Elliott Cureton, as well as Eddie Cleator and Dan Fargher for the 2nd team.

 The Ayre United Captain is Jamie Callister.